How to Build a Data Analyst LinkedIn Profile (In 2023!)

 “Successfully directed a project in R to automate the creation of 67 Nursing Home Reports with 1000+ graphs which led to a 90% decrease in report generation time”

-Notice how I combined the use of numbers, powerful words, and highlighted the project I did?
+Notice how I combined the use of numbers and powerful words and highlighted the project I did?

 Bosses want to see that you have the initiative to handle projects that they can entrust you with.
 By also including powerful statistics (numbers) in your write-up, your project becomes very compelling.